hucik14/rational-linkages/docs/source/index.rst

 Authors
 -------

-The package is developed by the Unit of Geometry and Surveying, University of Innsbruck, Austria.
+The package was originally developed by the Unit of Geometry and Surveying, University of Innsbruck (UIBK), Austria.
 Namely, the following people contributed to the development:

-- Daniel Huczala (author, maintainer)
+- Daniel Huczala (author, maintainer), currently at Robotics Laboratory, Seoul National University, Korea
-- Hans-Peter Schröcker (supervisor, contributor)
+- Hans-Peter Schröcker (supervisor, contributor), UIBK
-- Martin Pfurner (contributor)
+- Martin Pfurner (contributor), UIBK
-- Andreas Mair (contributor)
+- Andreas Mair (contributor), UIBK
-- Daren A. Thimm (contributor)
+- Daren A. Thimm (contributor), UIBK

 Citing the Package
 ------------------